BigQuery Set Up

 2.1 Create Google Service Account for Catalog

 Client creates a service account for Catalog from the Google Console.
-See how to here
+See how to create and manage service accounts.

-Make sure to create and download a json key for that service account.
-See how-to here
+Make sure to create and download a JSON key for that service account.
+See how to create service account keys.

 2.2 Grant Roles to Google Service Account

 Client grants the needed access to this new service account with the following roles.
-See how to here.
+See how to grant and change access.

-You can find the documentation on the different roles here.
+You can find the documentation on the different roles in the BigQuery access control docs.

 Make sure to add roles for all projects you would like to see in the Catalog App.